franciscovillaescusa/Quijote-simulations/docs/source/data.rst

    globus ls $ep1:/Snapshots/latin_hypercube_HR/45/ICs/

-The above command will list the content of the /Snapshots/latin_hypercube_HR/45/ICs/ directory.
+The above command will list the content in the ``/Snapshots/latin_hypercube_HR/45/ICs/`` directory.
 A single file can be transfered as:

 .. code-block:: bash